Palak Corn Recipe (Spinach Corn Curry, Makai Palak)

 Blanch The Spinach

-Step 3: Drain the water through a mesh strainer, then run the spinach under cold water.
+Step 2: Drain the water through a mesh strainer, then run the spinach under cold water.
 This process of boiling the spinach and immediately dipping it in cold water is called blanching.
-This process helps retain the spinach’s bright green color.

 Make Spinach Puree

-Step 8: Add 1 cup of finely chopped tomatoes and cook for 3-4 minutes.
+Step 7: Add 1 cup of finely chopped tomatoes and cook for 3-4 minutes.
+Using the back of a spoon, mash the tomatoes so that they soften and release their juices.

-Step 9: Now, add 2 teaspoons of coriander powder and ยฝ teaspoon of garam masala powder, and cook for an additional minute.
+Step 8: Now add 2 teaspoons of coriander powder and ยฝ teaspoon of garam masala, and cook for an additional minute.

 - 200 g of softened corn kernels